AliviaK/cribbageApp/WeeklyReflection.md

         all into my project.
 It went smoothly as soon as I realized I didn't have the right realm name.
 Added the login button as well.
 Beginning to put together materials for independent research topic.

+## Week 8
+    3/13
+        Implemented DeckOfCardsAPI and it went very smoothly.